Expat Exchange

 People living in Todos Santos were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Todos Santos, it is important to pack lightweight, breathable clothing suitable for the warmer climate.
 Sunscreen and other protection from the elements is also recommended.
 To stay comfortable in the evenings, adding a sweater and a light jacket to the packing list is a good idea.
 Additionally, it is a good idea to take along important documents like passports, visas, and any other necessary paperwork, as well as entertainment such as books, music, or other activities.
-Depending on the length of the move, it may also be helpful to bring basic toiletries, cleaning supplies, and a first aid kit," remarked one expat living in Todos Santos, Mexico.
+Depending on the length of the move, it may also be helpful to bring basic toiletries, cleaning supplies, and a first aid kit," wrote a member in Todos Santos.

 Where should I setup a bank account in Todos Santos?